coderharshith/Java/README.md

             }

         4.object:-
-        An entity that has state and behavior is known as an object, It can be physical or logical. book_library book1 = new book_library();
+            An entity that has state and behavior is known as an object, It can be physical or logical.
+            Syntax:-
+            book_library book1 = new book_library();

         5.interface:-
             An interface is declared like a class.
 The key difference is that the interface contains abstract methods by default; they have nobody.
             Syntax:-